smitpi/PSLauncher/docs/pslauncher.md

 # PSLauncher Module
 ## Description
 a GUI to launch any PowerShell function, file or executable.
 You can also create a systray tool for quick access.
 One systray tool will use the same json config file as the full gui.
-Or create a separate systray tool with a .csv as a config file.
+Or create a seperate systray tool with a .csv as a config file.
 Also included is helper functions to create buttons and panels for you.

 ## PSLauncher Cmdlets